daisaacson/daisaacson/bazzite.md

 ## Apps

-Kinda confusing with all the layers of abstraction possible
+Kinda confusing with all the layers of abstraction possible.
+Here is what Bazzite [suggests to manage software](https://docs.bazzite.gg/Installing_and_Managing_Software/)

 ### FlatPaks